makersacademy/takeaway-challenge/README.md

 You are required to 'pay' the correct amount for your order to be processed.

 This program comes with a short menu of only three items.
-Dishes can be added / removed to the menu (by the takeaway owner!) by creating new dish objects `menu.add(Dish.new(dish_name, price))`.
+Dishes can be added / removed to the menu (by the takeaway owner) by creating new dish objects `menu.add(Dish.new(dish_name, price))`.

 Program example:-
 ```sh